tiagofilipe12/pATLAS/README.md

                         provide a file with a listof species.
 Each speciesshould be in each line.
 -non NODES_FILE, --nodes_ncbi NODES_FILE
                         specify the path to the file containing nodes.dmp from NCBI
 -nan NAMES_FILE, --names_ncbi NAMES_FILE
                         specify the path to the file containing names.dmp from NCBI
 -w, --weirdos         This option allows the userto add a checks for
                         weirdentries.
-This is mainly usedto parse the plasmids refseq, so if you do not want this to be used, use this option
+This is mainly usedto parse the plasmids refseq, so if you do not want this to be used, use this option.

 ```